 Complaints of foot pain are common during pregnancy, but they can usually be easily avoided or prevented with very conservative treatment.

-According to our medical advisory committee, arch and heel pain and fatigue are the most common foot complaints seen in pregnant patients.
+According to our medical advisory committee, arch pain, heel pain, and fatigue are the most common foot complaints seen in pregnant patients.
 They are most commonly due to a flattening of the foot.
 This flattening causes a “tugging” on the muscles and ligaments on the bottom of the foot, which leads to a condition called plantar fasciitis.
 There are several factors that occur during pregnancy that contribute to this flattening and lengthening of the foot.

 - Wider gait